in

 • Renew Belamcanda by division in spring every two or three years.

-Belamcanda Varieties to Grow
+Belamcanda varieties to grow

-• Belamcanda chinensis, blackberry lily, leopard flower, produces clumps of erect, sword-shaped 2 foot (.6m) tall leaves topped in summer by branched stems of flowers that reach 2 to 4 feet (.6-1.2m).
+• Belamcanda chinensis, blackberry lily, leopard flower, produces clumps of erect, sword-shaped 2-foot (.6m) tall leaves topped in summer by branched stems of flowers that reach 2 to 4 feet (.6-1.2m).
 Flowers are 1-2 inches (2.5-5.1cm) wide and are bright orange or yellow with maroon spots.
 Beige seed capsules follow the flowers and open to reveal clusters of large shiny black seeds; best in Zones 5 to 9.

 • ‘Freckle Face’ is a short version with pale orange blossoms.